Problems with Painted Solid Wood Cabinet Doors

 Keep reading to learn:

-Solid Wood Moves; Paint Doesn’t
+Solid Wood Cabinet Doors Move; Paint Doesn’t

 Solid wood cabinet doors are solid wood; that’s the entire point of the product line.
 They are a way for you to upsell your customers.
 Pay a little bit more, and you’ll have a kitchen made of solid Maple, Walnut, or Cherry – no cheap materials.